Jaathi Malli: Plot

-Sriranjini, a ghazal singer, visits a hill station to forget the murder of her mother who was very close to her.
+Sriranjini, a ghazal singer, visits a hill station to recover from the trauma of her mother's murder who was very close to her.
 She meets Kesavan, who is a taxi driver.
 He shares his own pain regarding his father murdering his mother and siblings in a drunken rage.
 Horrified by this story, Sriranjini starts thinking less of her own loss.
-A situation arises that Sriranjini starts living in house as a paying guest and their relationship remains aloof in spite of mutual admiration.
+Circumstances lead to Sriranjini living in the same house as a paying guest.
+Their relationship remains aloof, despite their mutual admiration.

 They run into lovers Vineeth and Yuvarani who call themselves Moscow and Berlin.
 They are from different religions, Hinduism and Islam.
 It is not revealed as to who is Muslim and who is Hindu.
 They inform that they eloped as they wanted to defy their parents concept of marriage.
 The pesky lovers try to bring Sriranjini and Kesavan together.
 They also move into the house of Kesavan but are closer to Sriranjini who comes out of her depression regarding her mother's death.

 Sriranjini later finds that Kesavan's story regarding his families fate is entirely fabricated and he hails from an affluent family.
 He confesses that he lied to make her understand that some people have bigger tragedies than what she saw in her life.
 He could not live with his family as they were having too many properties and inheritance fights and so, he decided to forfeit his inheritance entirely and lead a simple life as a taxi driver.

 Later a rich North Indian man pays a lot of attention to Sriranjini and shows that he constantly listens to her music.
 Kesavan gets jealous of their constant chit chat in Hindi and regarding Ghazals and Sriranjini leaves the house after a fight.
 She finds that her patron almost keeps her in house arrest and expects her to be his mistress.
 Sriranjini wants to go back to Kesavan.
 The younger couple, Moscow and Berlin, try to help the older couple to get together.

 When caught by the rioters, Moscow and Berlin ask the rioters to find their religion from their blood.
 The city is in strict curfew and they are injured in gunfire.
 They bring the older couple together before dying in each other's arms.